 ‘Mother, Mickey is absolutely right and tomorrow I am going to ask him to make a close-up of Zasu in this scene.
 She is simply marvelous and people will see her and talk about her, but best of all they’ll talk about My Picture which is what sells tickets.’

-ZaSu managed to work fairly consistently and grew into being a familiar character actress.
-She moved into performing on live television in the 1950s and was introduced to a new generation by playing Ann Sothern’s Aunt Martha in one of television’s first situation comedies, Private Secretary (1953-1957) and then as Gale Storm’s sidekick from 1956 through 1960 in the situation comedy, Oh!
+ZaSu managed to work fairly regularly and grew into a familiar and beloved character actress.
+She moved into performing in live television in the 1950s and was introduced to a new generation by playing Ann Sothern’s Aunt Martha in one of television’s first situation comedies, Private Secretary (1953-1957) and then as Gale Storm’s sidekick in the situation comedy, Oh!
 Susannah!
 (1956 – 1960).
-In the early 1960s ZaSu was a frequent guest star on established programs such as The Jim Backus Show, Perry Mason and Burke’s Law and her final big screen appearance was in It’s a Mad, Mad, Mad, Mad World in 1963, the same year she passed away in Hollywood at the age of 69.
+In the early 1960s ZaSu was a frequent guest star on established programs such as The Jim Backus Show, Perry Mason and Burke’s Law and her final big screen appearance was in It’s a Mad, Mad, Mad, Mad World in 1963.

-[vi].
+[vii].
 Los Angeles Times, Jan 15, 1932; Los Angeles Times, April 27, 1932.
-Don Gallery was never sure who his biological father was, but strongly suspected that he was MGM producer Paul Bern.
+Don Gallery told me he was never sure who his biological father was, but strongly suspected that it was MGM producer Paul Bern.
 “We all felt” Francis Marion to Gloria Swanson, June 20, 1963.

 [viii]. “to the far right…” Bodeen, Films in Review

 [ix].
 “I hadn’t seen…” Marion to Swanson, June 20, 1963